KDE/digikam-doc/post_processing/wall_paper.rst

 .. note::

-    This dialog does not exist under macOS.
+    - This dialog does not exist under macOS.
 The layout is always set as **Centered**.
+    - If a RAW file is selected to be set as wallpaper, a JPEG preview is automatically extracted from the current album and used in place of the RAW image.

 .. figure:: images/wall_paper.webp
     :alt: